Reading “Heart of Bodhi” by Cao DeWang.

 However, not everything was bright.
 In mid-90s China was in an economic crisis, and FúYào was not making a lot of money and was entangled in various inefficient investment projects: the “industrial town” property development, the polymer factory, a lot of repair shops all over the country.

-His Hongkong friend suggested restructuring, and the commended a book called “Focus” (Focus: The Future of Your Company Depends on It: Ries, Al).
+His Hongkong friend suggested restructuring, and then commended a book called “Focus” (Focus: The Future of Your Company Depends on It: Ries, Al).
 Somewhere about that time he, seemingly, also got a Hongkong passport.

 The he went to the USA for the first time, wanting to find out about expanding the market, with no success.
 During the trip he visited the Ford museum in Detroit, liked it a lot, and even flew to the USA the second time specifically to visit the museum to draw some inspiration.
 He said that “China now is like the USA 100 years ago”.